orendaniel/nanoscheme/README.md

 - the call of non defined variables returns '()

+- anonymous functions can be recursive with recall keyword

+- unqoute (,) causes the expression ,expr to be passed in to the evaluator with the current lexical scope thus, literally unqouting the expression

+- the current lexical environment is accessible with _env keyword

+- define, set!, lambda, macro will recursively evaluate the name (for define and set!) or the parameters list (for lambda macro) until a symbol is reached.

+# TODO

+REWRITE EVERYTHING REGARDING MACROS

 # Macro Example

 Many standard scheme features can be implemented with a macros.